Can ASEAN broker a deal to end Myanmar violence? | DW | 23.04.2021

 Since the coup, which overthrew the democratically elected National League For Democracy (NLD) civilian government, an estimated 739 people have been killed by Myanmar's military forces — known as the Tatmadaw — and more than 3,300 arrested after months of nationwide protests, according to activist group Assistance Association for Political Prisoners.

-Sebastian Strangio, the Southeast Asia editor at The Diplomat, said expectations should be tempered ahead of Saturday's summit.
-"The most likely outcome will be simply more words," he told DW.
-"I think there's a good chance the bloc will voice its concern in less equivocal terms than previously, but I don't have much faith that the summit will produce anything substantial."
+Sebastian Strangio, the Southeast Asia editor at The Diplomat magazine, said expectations should be tempered ahead of Saturday's summit.
+"The most likely outcome will simply be more words," he told DW.
+"I think there's a good chance the bloc will voice its concern in less equivocal terms than [it has done] previously, but I don't have much faith that the summit will produce anything substantial."

 On Thursday, Philippine President Rodrigo Duterte and Thai Prime Minister Prayuth Chan-ocha announced they will not be attending, raising questions over how significant regional governments think the summit will be.

-But Min Aung Hlaing, the junta leader, is expected to attend it.
+But Min Aung Hlaing, the junta leader, is expected to attend.
 No invitation has, so far, been offered to the National Unity Government (NUG), formed last week by opponents of the coup to create an internal government-in-waiting.

 Richard Heydarian, a geopolitics expert at the Polytechnic University of the Philippines, called it a "travesty" and a "huge dark mark on ASEAN's already questionable image" that the summit can serve as a "platform for the brutal Tatmadaw regime."